Trinitarian Congregational Parish of Castine, UCC

 Picture

 Our service now draws to an end.
 But there’s an important message here.
 This is where our worship ends for now, but where our work begins.
-First, we rise and sing a closing hymn, during which the acolyte comes forward to extinguish the candles, signifying the end of worship.
-But the acolyte also carries the flame from the candles out of the sanctuary, showing that the Light of Christ goes out into the World.
+First, we rise in body or spirit and sing a closing hymn, during which a deacon comes forward to extinguish the candles, signifying the end of worship.
+But the deacon also carries the flame from the candles out of the sanctuary, symbolizing the Light of Christ going out into the World.
 Finally, the worship leader offers a Benediction (a blessing or “sending out”), and we sit to listen to the postlude.

 Following the service, we invite everyone downstairs to our vestry for a time of fellowship, coffee, and refreshment.